uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/conventions.rst

 where :math:`\dst` and :math:`\src` are activation tensors, and :math:`\weights` are learnable tensors.

-The backward propagation consists then in computing the gradients with respect to the :math:`\src`and :math:`\weights` respectively:
+The backward propagation therefore consists in computing the gradients with respect to the :math:`\src`and :math:`\weights` respectively:

 .. math::  \diffsrc = \mathrm{d} f_{\src}(\diffdst, \src, \weights, \dst),